 Ecology: Fresh waters, in Germany, The Netherlands, Central Russia.

-I found this species recently in water with Sphagnum contact: Laegieskamp and Fochteloërveen.
-I have found this species in the same material as Acanthocystis dresscheri (a small moorland pool, pH 5.5, the Netherlands).
+I found this species several times in water with Sphagnum contact (Laegieskamp and Fochteloërveen) and also together with Acanthocystis dresscheri in a small moorland pool, pH 5.5, all in the Netherlands.